chaitanya2692/my-homelab/README.md

 ### 2. Networking and Ingress

 - **Traefik** serves as the ingress controller and reverse proxy:
-  - Configured using a Helm chart (version 28.0.0) with custom values.
+  - Installed using a Helm chart (version 34.4.0).
   - Uses LoadBalancer service type with a specific IP (192.168.1.245).
   - Configured to redirect HTTP to HTTPS.
   - Custom middleware is set up for security headers and authentication.
 - **MetalLB** provides a load balancer implementation:
+  - - Installed using a Helm chart (version 0.14.9).
   - Configured to use the IP range 192.168.1.240/28.
   - Set up using a Helm chart (version 0.14.5).
 - **cert-manager** automatically manages SSL/TLS certificates:
-  - Installed via Helm chart (version 1.14.5).
+  - Installed via Helm chart (version 1.17.1).
   - Configured with ClusterIssuer resources for both staging and production environments.
   - Uses Cloudflare DNS for ACME DNS-01 challenge.